preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 Add Media
 -----------
-You can add and an image or a video to the text.
+You can add an image or a video to the text.
 This is how:

 1. Click where the image or video should be added.
 2. Click the Media icon.